AnalyticsApps/LogAnalyzer/README.md

 ![](img/SetupCluster_Start.png)

 **5) bin/logDistribute.sh** - Used for distributing the customer logs to existing cluster.
-If the Support engineer uses the bin/setupCluster.sh createLogAnalyzer to setup the cluster, then to distribute the customer logs, support engineer has to run the log distribute script.
+If the support engineer uses the bin/setupCluster.sh createLogAnalyzer to setup the cluster, then to distribute the customer logs, support engineer has to run the log distribute script.

 ![](img/LogDistribute.png)